BY ERIC ULIS

 The reason identifying the precise money find spot is important is because it helps determine the likelihood that the three packets of Cooper's ransom ended up on Tena Bar as a result of a dredging procedure.
 With the spot now identified it has been determined that the cash was buried approximately 400 feet from the edge of the dredge spoil spreading process.
 This tells us that it is highly unlikely that the packets of cash were deposited upon Tena Bar via the dredging operation because it was simply too far away.

 Below you will see several images that will give the reader an idea of what Tena Bar looked like at the time of the money find in 1980 and as it looks today.
 You will note that significant erosion has taken place over the last 39 years primarily because dredge spoils are no longer dumped upon beaches in the area as of 1974 which used to mitigate the effects of beach erosion at Tena Bar and other areas along the Columbia River.

 Image 1 above is a satellite (or high altitude) image of Tena Bar taken September 29, 1979 approximately 4½ months before the money was discovered.
 NOTE: It is unclear what the pencil circle highlights, nonetheless, it is not the actual money find spot.

 Image 2 above is the same as Image 1 but modified to illustrate a few points.
-First, the black $ symbol denotes the spot where the money is buried but yet-to-be discovered.
+First, the black and yellow spot topped with the $ symbol denotes the spot where the money is buried but yet-to-be discovered.
 Second, the series of dark blue dots denotes an angled dirt road that no longer exists but is prominent and recognizable in much of the 1980 footage of the area.
 Thirdly, the series of red dots is used to denote a small dirt access road (not visible in this image) that partially exists today and is quite prominent in the 1980 footage.
 This road was used to access Tena Bar by the FBI during their 1980 search.